wwylab/DeMixT/README.md

 # Installation
 DeMixT source files are compatible with windows, linux and mac os.

 For users who have OpenMP on the computer.
-Please use DeMixT_0.1 or DeMixT_0.2.
-DeMixT_0.2 is the latest version.
+DeMixT_0.2 is the latest version and is recommended to use.
 To install this package, start R and enter:

 devtools::install_github("wwylab/DeMixT/DeMixT_0.1")

 devtools::install_github("wwylab/DeMixT/DeMixT_0.2")

 For users who do not have OpenMP on the computer.
-Please use DeMixT_0.1.1 or DeMixT_0.2.1.
-DeMixT_0.2.1 is the latest version.
+DeMixT_0.2.1 is the latest version and is recommended to use.
 To install this package, start R and enter:

 devtools::install_github("wwylab/DeMixT/DeMixT_0.1.1")